Elena Skuin: Biography

-Elena Petrovna Skuin was born April 2, 1908 in Ekaterinodar, Kuban Oblast, Russian Empire, in the teacher's family, who arrived in the Kuban from Riga.
-After graduation nine-years high school she studied in 1926-1930 at the Kuban Teachers College, where she gained first professional skills of the painter.
-After graduating from college in 1930-1931 she taught drawing in high school in Krasnodar.
-Ability to draw, a bright character and a desire to improve in their chosen profession identified further choice of the path.
+Elena Petrovna Skuin was born on 2 April 1908 in Ekaterinodar, Kuban Oblast, Russian Empire, in a teacher's family, who arrived in the Kuban from Riga.
+After graduation from high school, she studied from 1926 to 1930 at the Kuban Teachers College, where she gained her first professional skills of the painter.
+After graduating from college in 1930 or 1931, she taught drawing in a high school in Krasnodar.
+Her ability to draw, a bright character and a desire to improve in their chosen profession identified further choice of the path.

-In 1931 Elena Skuin comes to Leningrad, worked as an artist at the Stalin Metalworks, then studied at the Institute for Advanced education of Art workers.
+In 1931, Elena Skuin comes to Leningrad, worked as an artist at the Stalin Metalworks, then studied at the Institute for Advanced education of Art workers.

-In 1936 Elena Skuin entered at the third course of the Painting department of the Leningrad Institute of Painting, Sculpture and Architecture.
-She studied of Semion Abugov, Genrikh Pavlovsky, Dmitry Mitrokhin, Rudolf Frentz.
+In 1936, Elena Skuin entered at the third course of the Painting department of the Leningrad Institute of Painting, Sculpture and Architecture.
+She studied with Semion Abugov, Genrikh Pavlovsky, Dmitry Mitrokhin, Rudolf Frentz.

-In 1939 Elena Skuin graduated from Leningrad Institute of Painting, Sculpture and Architecture in Alexander Osmerkin personal Art Studio.
-Her graduate work was genre painting named "Lesson of the circle, studying the Naval Science" (Museum of Academy of Arts, Saint Petersburg).
+In 1939, Elena Skuin graduated from Leningrad Institute of Painting, Sculpture and Architecture in Alexander Osmerkin´s personal art studio.
+Her graduate work was a painting named "Lesson of the circle, studying the Naval Science" (Museum of Academy of Arts, Saint Petersburg).

-In October 1939 Elena Skuin was admitted to the Leningrad Union of Soviet Artists, receiving a membership card number 285.
-In 1940-1941, by the invitation of Professor Rudolf Frentz she works as an assistant in his studio of battle painting of the Leningrad Institute of Painting, Sculpture and Architecture.
+In October 1939, Elena Skuin was admitted to the Leningrad Union of Soviet Artists, receiving a membership card number 285.

+In 1940-1941, by the invitation of Professor Rudolf Frentz she worked as an assistant in his studio of a battle painting for the Leningrad Institute of Painting, Sculpture and Architecture.

 After the beginning of Great Patriotic War Elena Skuin and her daughter were evacuated to Kazakhstan in city Leninsk-Kuznetsk.
 There she worked as an artist of Drama Theater named after S. Ordzhonikidze, participated in the design of the city, as well as exhibitions of artists of Kuzbass.

 In 1944 Elena Skuin returned to Leningrad.
 She began her teaching job, first in the Secondary Art School at the Leningrad Institute of Painting, Sculpture and Architecture named after Ilya Repin, then at the Department of General Painting in Vera Mukhina Institute.
 At the same time she works a lot creatively and participated in most exhibitions of Leningrad artists.
 She painted genre paintings, portraits, still lifes, and landscapes.
 She worked in oil painting, watercolors, charcoal drawings.
 The greatest success and recognition achieved in the genre of still life paintings and watercolors.